Biden’s pick to lead Treasury made over $7M in speaking fees

 Biden, however, has largely shrugged off such concerns, saying he’s not afraid to rely on advisers with deep governmental experience.
 He’s pledged to assemble a Cabinet well versed in the workings of government and full of members from across the racial and ideological spectrum who look like the diverse country they will represent.

+The transition spokesperson said Biden’s incoming administration is committed to “restoring trust in government by establishing an administration of the highest ethical standards” while calling the release of financial disclosures “merely one step in the process of ensuring the highest degrees of transparency and ethics.”

-Biden’s transition team says it expects to announce more Cabinet picks next week, ahead of Inauguration Day on Jan.
-20. Among those positions yet to be filled are the president-elect’s selection for labor secretary and attorney general — a choice that could be complicated by federal prosecutors investigating the finances of Biden’s son Hunter.
+Biden’s transition team says it expects to announce more Cabinet picks next week.
+Among those positions yet to be filled are the president-elect’s selection for labor secretary and attorney general — a choice that could be complicated by federal prosecutors investigating the finances of Biden’s son Hunter.